notavailable4u/movie_api-2/README.md

 # movie_api-2
-his project was created as part of the curriculum for the Full Stack Web Development Program at Career Foundry , the worst online program I have ever had the misfortune of being swindled by.
+This project was created as part of the curriculum for the Full Stack Web Development Program at Career Foundry , the worst online program I have ever had the misfortune of being swindled by.
 I cannot warn anyone against enrolling in this criminal program strongly enough.

 Here’s an exact quote from the instruction for an assignment in which using TypeDoc is a requirement: